Narrative Short

 This tabletop installation highlights the gestural performances in scenes from Bollywood films in which women are caught in fires.
 My research into this trope in Indian cinema makes reference to the agnipariksha episode of the epic Ramayana, in which Sita is compelled to undergo a trial by fire to prove her purity after she was kidnapped and presumably raped by the demon Ravana.

-Press: Centre Clark
+Press: MutualArt, Centre Clark

 Photo by Paul Litherland